gruebite/zzz/README.md

 # Sparse spec

-A zzz file describes a tree.
+A zzz file describes a tree of strings.
 Special characters (and spaces) are used to go up and down the tree.
 The tree has an implicit null root node.

 ### Descending the tree:
 ```